-Respondent's office on October 14 to discuss it.
-Respondent stated that during this conversation, Complainant was "very upset" and "yelled" at Respondent about Complainant's grade on an exam.
-However, Respondent said that prior to this exam, Complainant had been doing well in his class.
-Respondent said that the College's policy is for students to provide faculty with a letter notifying the faculty of the student's accommodation.
-Respondent noted that students are always required to schedule their own testing accommodations, but Respondent said that Complainant never notified him of Complainant's accommodation, nor did he schedule his test with the testing center.
+...
+Dr. Smith said they understood that the College's policy requires students to provide faculty with a letter notifying the faculty of the student's accommodation in advance.
+Dr. Smith stated they were unaware of Complainant's accommodation until Complainant came to their office on October 14 to discuss it.
+Dr. Smith stated that, during this conversation, Complainant was "very upset" and "yelled" at Dr. Smith about Complainant's grade on an exam.
+However, Dr. Smith said that, prior to this exam, Complainant had been doing well in the class.
+Dr. Smith noted that students are always required to schedule their own testing accommodations, but said that Complainant never notified Dr. Smith of Complainant's accommodation, nor did he schedule his test with the testing center.